amahaja25/second-news-app-umd/docs/index.rst

     if __name__ == '__main__':
         app.run(debug=True, use_reloader=True)

-Now, in the template file, let's add our `count` variable to the template:
+Now, in the template file, let's add our `count` variable to the template and clean things up:

 .. code-block:: html